jennguyen1/nhuyhoa/_posts/2016-01-27-One-Two-Sample-Tests.md

 # One Sample Tests

 ## Z-Test and T-Test
 Consider a sample randomly drawn from a normally distributed population.
-Test the population mean against a known standard (say $$\mu_0$$).
+The objective is to test the population mean against a known standard (say $$\mu_0$$).
 So the null hypothesis is

 $$H_0: \mu_1 = \mu_0$$